Asian shares slide as coronavirus panic grips, oil prices plunge

 “The clearest outcome of the exogenous COVID-19 shock is a collapse in bond yields, which once panic fades can induce huge rotation to ‘growth stocks’ and ‘bond proxies’ in equities,” they wrote in a client note.

-Yields on 10-year U.S. Treasuries plunged to a once-unthinkable 0.51%, having halved in just eight sessions.
+Yields on 10-year U.S. Treasuries US10YT=RR plunged to a once-unthinkable 0.51%, having halved in just eight sessions.

-Yields on the 30-year long bond dived 35 basis points on Friday alone, the largest daily drop since the 1987 crash, and were last down further at 1.13%.
+Yields on the 30-year long bond US30YT=RR dived 35 basis points on Friday alone, the largest daily drop since the 1987 crash, and were last down further at 1.13%.

-The tumble in yields and Fed rate expectations has pulled the rug out from under the dollar, sending it crashing to the largest weekly loss in four years.
+The tumble in yields and Fed rate expectations has pulled the rug out from under the dollar, sending it crashing to the largest weekly loss in four years =USD.

-The dollar extended its slide in early Asia to reach 103.55 yen, depths not seen since late 2016, while the euro shot to the highest in over eight months at $1.1387.
+The dollar extended its slide in early Asia to reach 103.55 yen JPY=, depths not seen since late 2016, while the euro shot to the highest in over eight months at $1.1387 EUR=.

 Editing by Diane Craft, Sam Holmes and Jane Wardell